EduardoSantanaSeverino/AspnetBoilerPlateDemos/docs/videos/02_Intro_Frontend/Intro_Frontend.md

 # Thank you

 - Next videos:
-  - Hangs On Backend using PostgreSQL, Swagger, EntityFramework.
+  - Hands On Backend using PostgreSQL, Swagger, EntityFramework.
-  - Hangs On Frontend Angular and the Student Entity.
+  - Hands On Frontend Angular and the Student Entity.
   - Automatically Generating the Backend and Frontend code.
 - Like & Subscribe